Dumblevor/hackertrees_front/README.md

   ```

   That way the user will see up-to-date data.
-  Deleting comments and posts in real time using state also improves drastically the UX.
+  Deleting comments and posts in real time using state also drastically improves the UX.
-  I aslo added a show/hide button for the comments so the feed doesn't clutter.
+  I also added a show/hide button for the comments so the feed doesn't clutter.

 Final version of the newsfeed:
 ![newsfeed](./readme-assets/final-social.png)